 Utility evaluators and the SWE will adjust the savings reported by program staff based on the application of the PA PUC approved protocols to a sample population and realization rates will be based on the application of these same standards.
 To the extent that the protocols or deemed values included in these protocols require modification, the appropriate statewide approval process will be utilized.
 These changes will be prospective.

-Appendix C: Lighting Inventory Form
+Appendix C: Lighting Audit and Design Tool

-- Lighting Inventory Form
+- Lighting Inventory Audit and Design Tool

-- Table of Standard Wattages

-- Fixture Code Legend and Notes

-Appendix D: Motor & VFD Inventory Form
+Appendix D: Motor & VFD Audit and Design Tool

-Motor and Variable Frequency Drive Inventory Form
+Motor and Variable Frequency Drive Audit and Design Tool